Skip to main content

 if: always()

-run: npx momentic ai heal test-results --yes --timeout-minutes 10
+run: npx momentic ai triage test-results --yes --timeout-minutes 10

 MOMENTIC_API_KEY authenticates the run so the agent picks up your organization’s healing behavior.
-Create one here and add it as a repository secret. continue-on-error on the test step lets the heal step run even when tests fail, and --timeout-minutes caps total heal time. --yes skips confirmation prompts (on by default when CI is set).
+Create one here and add it as a repository secret. continue-on-error on the test step lets the triage step run even when tests fail, and --timeout-minutes caps total triage time. --yes skips confirmation prompts (on by default when CI is set).
+Quarantined tests are healed by default.
+Pass --skip-quarantined to exclude them.
+The triage step automatically uploads the updated local results archive after processing, so the dashboard and connected reporting receive the final results and validation signal.
+Pass --no-upload to keep the post-triage archive local.
 The contents: write and pull-requests: write permissions let the Momentic GitHub App open the fix PR, which uses your repository’s pull request template.

 Choose what a heal produces

-Set On successful heal in Settings > Healing to control the outcome:
+Set On successful heal in Settings > Healing to control what a successful repair produces:

 • pull-request: open a PR with the fix (default).
 Best when you want the fix reviewed and merged like any other change.